-Keep it light – The thing about Indonesia is it’s very affordable and very hot, which means you don’t have to pack everything you own ‘just in case’.
-Budget airlines like Jetstar usually have sale fares which don’t include checked baggage, but truth be told you can definitely survive a week in Indonesia with a backpack’s worth of clothing.
+The thing about Indonesia is it’s very affordable and very hot, which means you don’t have to pack everything you own ‘just in case’.
+Budget airlines usually have sale fares that don’t include checked baggage, but truth be told you can definitely survive a week in Indonesia with just a backpack’s worth of clothing.

-Money – You will need money in two different currencies when you arrive in Denpasar, US Dollars and Indonesian Rupiah.
-A Visa on arrival costs US$35 per person and you have to line up and buy your visa(s) before you go through passport control, make sure you have this money with you.
 ATMs are a dime a dozen and safe, in my experience.
-Just make sure you remember to take your bank card out of the ATM once you’re finished, remember to tell your bank you’re travelling so they don’t think you’re a fraudster.
+Just make sure you remember to take your bank card out of the ATM once you’re finished, remember to tell your bank you’re traveling so they don’t think you’re a fraudster.

-Understand cost – For Australians, Rupiah usually roughly converts like this: $1AU = 10,000 IDR.
-If you’re paying 25,000 IDR for a beer, it’s costing you $2.50AU.
+For Australians, Rupiah usually roughly converts like this: AUD$1 = IDR10,000.
+If you’re paying IDR25,000 for a beer, it’s costing you AUD$2.50.
 You have to bargain with shop owners, obviously not at McDonald’s, in the smaller shops set up along places like Poppies Lane.
-A pair of plastic sunglasses should cost around 35,000 IDR ($3.50AU).
+A pair of plastic sunglasses should cost around IDR35,000 (AUD$3.50).
 You should also read my guide on ‘How to haggle like a professional in Bali.’

-Swimwear – Boys are pretty lucky as boardshort material is quick-dry whereas our bikini material takes longer to dry out.
+Boys are pretty lucky as board short material is quick-dry whereas our bikini material takes longer to dry out.
 I recommend packing two swimsuits so one can be drying out while you’re wearing the other one.

-Clothing – Indonesia is very laid back, so leave your vintage Valentino skirt at home.
-Things to pack include comfortable, loose-fitting shorts, singlet-tops, kaftans, board shorts, summer dresses, t-shirts and other items you routinely wear during summer at home.
-A whole bunch of cool new bars and hipster spots have popped up all over Bali, in particular, so you might want to pack a few nice outfits, that are still breathable and light-weight.
+Indonesia is very laid back, so leave your vintage Valentino skirt at home.
+Things to pack include comfortable, loose-fitting shorts, singlet-tops, kaftans, board shorts, summer dresses, T-shirts and other items you routinely wear during summer at home.
+A whole bunch of cool new bars and hipster spots have popped up all over Bali in particular so you might want to pack a few nice outfits, that are still breathable and lightweight.
 The weather can be quite sticky, so choose breathable light fabric where possible.

 One other tip with clothing, pretty much every hotel room has air-conditioning that will keep you really cool when you sleep at night.
 I tend to get really cold, so if you’re like me, it could be worth your time to pack a warmer set of jammies.

-Sun-smart gear – You’ll definitely need a hat and sunscreen with high SPF to protect you from sunburn.
-I always recommend the Cancer Council’s sunscreen as you know it’s good quality.
+You’ll definitely need a hat and sunscreen with high SPF to protect you from sunburn.
 Remember, sunscreen is only as good as its user and it’s up to you to reapply during the day to ensure you don’t get burned.
 Similarly, a rash-shirt or sun-shirt is a good idea too.
 Remember, cloudy days mean U.V rays!
 Don’t be deceived if there’s no sun, you can still burn.